Hexavalent Chromium Testing Lab Houston, TX

 Colorimetric (1,5-Diphenylcarbazide)

-The classic OSHA ID-103 and NIOSH 7600 colorimetric method uses the highly specific reaction of 1,5-diphenylcarbazide (DPC) with Cr(VI) to form a reddish-purple complex quantified by UV-Vis spectrophotometry at 540 nm.
-Collection on Na₂CO₃-impregnated PVC filter or glass fiber filter (OSHA ID-215).
+The classic NIOSH 7600 colorimetric method uses the highly specific reaction of 1,5-diphenylcarbazide (DPC) with Cr(VI) to form a reddish-purple complex quantified by UV-Vis spectrophotometry at 540 nm.
+Collection on Na₂CO₃-impregnated PVC filter or glass fiber filter.
 The DPC reaction is highly selective for Cr(VI) — Cr(III) does not react.
-Sensitivity is comparable to IC but may be less precise at concentrations near the action level (2.5 µg/m³) compared to NIOSH 7605 IC.
+Sensitivity is comparable to IC but may be less precise at concentrations near the action level compared to OSHA ID-215 (v2) IC.

 Media:Na₂CO₃ PVC or GFF · same refrigeration required